El Calafate, Argentina: A Complete Travel Guide

 A boat tour to Spegazzini is one of the most beautiful things to do in El Calafate.

-4. Todo Glaciares with Solo Patagonia
+Todo Glaciares Tour with Solo Patagonia

-We really enjoyed it!
 It was a full day on the water with their catamaran navigating Lago Argentino.

 There’s a restaurant there but we had a picnic that we enjoyed on the rocky beach with a view of Spegazzini just across the water.
+There is also a snack bar on the boat but quality isn’t the best.

 It was a great day and we enjoyed our time on the water just as much as when we were viewing the glaciers.